cyrstron/react-google-maps/README.md

 ### Extending library with you own classes

-You can load Google API using your own proxy
+You can extend Google API with your custom objects

 ```javascript
 import {GoogleApiProvider} from 'react-google-maps-ts';